Adappt-Intelligence-Inc/libra/doc/Adappt API for manufacturer.md

 # Working with Manufacturer for hardware camera

-## Presentrly we are looking for below H/W environment
+## Presently we are looking for below H/W environment

 ### Tool chain requirement